C2DH/ranketwo/_assignments/webarchives/02-archived-web-historians.md

 | |
 | |

-Next, read this PDF [cit](wayback-machine-interface) that gives an explanation of the Wayback Machine interface using the example of Google’s home page and answer the following questions about the interface.
-We recommend that you use the PDF as a “cheat sheet” to help you complete the rest of this assignment.
+Next, use this PDF “cheat sheet” [cit](wayback-machine-interface) that gives an explanation of the Wayback Machine's interface with Google’s home page as an example, to answer the following questions:
 -	Do you search for snapshots (saved versions) of a web page in the Wayback Machine with key terms or with a specific URL?
 -	What are the benefits and disadvantages of the Wayback Machine’s system of finding past saved versions of a web page?
 -	Where can you find the number of times a particular URL has been saved in the Wayback Machine?
 -	What information can you tell about a snapshot just by looking at its URL?
 -	How can you find out which organisation or robot performed the crawl for the snapshot you are looking at?

 {:style="width: 100%"}
 | |